 Does AI screening improve quality of hire?

 When implemented correctly, yes.
-LinkedIn's 2025 research found AI-assisted recruiting makes teams 9% more likely to make a quality hire.
-Pin users see a ~70% candidate acceptance rate, meaning 7 out of 10 AI-recommended candidates are accepted into hiring pipelines - a significant improvement over traditional manual screening methods.
+LinkedIn’s 2025 research found AI-assisted recruiting makes teams 9% more likely to make a quality hire.
+Pin users see an 83% candidate acceptance rate, meaning more than 8 out of 10 AI-recommended candidates are accepted into hiring pipelines - a significant improvement over traditional manual screening methods.

 Screening With AI: What Matters Most

-AI candidate screening is no longer optional for teams hiring at any real volume.
+For teams hiring at any real volume, AI candidate screening is no longer optional.
 The technology works - 44% of HR teams already use it - but the execution varies wildly.
-The same capability that screens thousands of applications in minutes can also reject qualified candidates at scale if the guardrails aren't built in from the start.
+Speed cuts both ways: the capability that screens thousands of applications in minutes can reject qualified candidates at scale without proper guardrails.

-What separates a responsible AI screening tool from a risky one comes down to three things: transparent scoring that recruiters can understand and override, bias protections that are architectural (not cosmetic), and compliance-ready documentation for the laws that are already on the books.
+What separates a responsible AI screening platform from a risky one comes down to three things.
+Transparent scoring that recruiters can understand and override, bias protections that are architectural (not cosmetic), and compliance-ready documentation for the laws that are already on the books.

-The bottom line?
-Don't ask whether to use AI screening.
-Ask whether the tool you're evaluating would hold up in a bias audit, a candidate complaint, and a federal courtroom - because all three are happening right now.
+Bottom line: don’t ask whether to use AI screening.
+Ask whether the platform you’re evaluating would hold up in a bias audit, a candidate complaint, and a federal courtroom - because all three are happening right now.

 Screen candidates from 850M+ profiles with Pin’s AI - free to start